Firaenix/Japanese-Studies-Website-JRPGS/src/Sections/2 - 80s/slide1.md

 ## Dragon Warrior was one of the first major powerhouses in Japanese video gaming, selling over 2 million copies on the Nintendo Famicom alone.

+- _In 1985, Yuji Horii and his team at Chunsoft began production on Dragon Quest (Dragon Warrior).[110]
+After Enix published the game in early 1986, it became the template for future console RPGs._